xperimental/nextcloud-exporter/README.md

 After this there should be a `nextcloud-exporter` binary in your current directory.

+## Dashboards
+There is an example dashboard named [nextcloud-exporter-dashboard.json](nextcloud-exporter-dashboard.json).
+Feel free to change it as you see fit.

 ## Client credentials

 The exporter supports two different approaches for authenticating with the Nextcloud server: